-his appendix documents some of the most fundamental classes in the Game Objects library that provide a toolbox for creating 2D and 3D games.
-For up-to-date information regarding Game Objects, see www.willmcgugan.com/game-objects/.
+This appendix documents some of the most fundamental classes in the Game Objects library that provide a toolbox for creating 2D and 3D games.
+For up-to-date information regarding Game Objects, see https://github.com/PythonProgramming/Beginning-Game-Development-with-Python-and-Pygame.